santeyuri6-svg/CC105_DC101_DB_Sante-Yuri-Mikhael/README.md

 ERD IMAGE-this shown up the 3 entity that i used also you can see primary keys from this three entities with relationship

 SCRIPT.SQL-this file is the code or script of my database 3 entities from the table to column

+sante_system-this folder you can see the source code it contains complete backend and frontend thats has code languages that i used also the php file